geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

 6. On the **Choose the download you want** window, select the check box for the 64 bit version of the administrative templates file (as of this writing, the file name is **admintemplates_x64_4966-1000_en-us.exe**; Note: the version number in this file name (4966-1000) may change if a more current file has been released by the time you run this lab), and then select **Next**.

-7. In the notification bar that appears at the bottom of the page, select **Save** to download the file to the **Downloads** folder.
+7. In the notification bar that appears at the bottom of the page, select **Save** to download the file to the **Downloads** folder on your LON-CL1 VM.

-	**Important:** Once the download has finished, a notification bar will appear at the bottom of the page asking whether you want to run the downloaded file.
-Do NOT select Run.
-You will not run the file on the LON-CL1 VM; instead, in the remaining steps in this task you will switch over to the domain controller VM (LON-DC1) and run the dowloaded file there.
+	**Important:** Once the download has finished, a notification bar will appear at the bottom of the page asking whether you want to run the downloaded file. **Do NOT select Run; instead, select the X to close this notification bar.** You will not run the file on the LON-CL1 VM; instead, in the remaining steps in this task you will switch over to the domain controller VM (LON-DC1) and run the dowloaded file there.

 8. Switch to the Domain Controller VM (LON-DC1).
 You should still be signed in as **adatum\Administrator**.

 9. On LON-DC1, right-click on the **Start** button on the taskbar and in the menu that appears, select **Run**.

 10. In the **Run** window, type **\\LON-CL1\C$\Users\Administrator.ADATUM\Downloads** and then select **OK**.
+This opens a File Explorer window that displays the Downloads folder on LON-CL1.

 11. In the **File Explorer** window, the **C:\Users\Administrator.ADATUM\Downloads** folder appears.
 In the right-hand pane, double-click the **admintemplates_x64_4966-1000_en-us.exe** file to run it.